seapagan/sp-build/README.md

 automatically be added to the `dist` folder and the HTML.
 You will need to stop and restart the dev server after adding the favicon, if it is running.

+#### Source Maps

+By default we generate inline source maps for Development mode and high-quality external source map files for Production.
+These `*.map` files can be deleted if you want, but will only be loaded if the Browser Dev Tools are open so won't cause any slowdown in Production.
+They are very useful for error reports from live sites, and the lack of them does not really make your code more secure.
+**If you are storing secrets or API keys in front-end JavaScript then they are insecure regardless!!**

 ### Production

 Once your code is ready to go live, you can create an optimized and minimized